What Are Its Features?

 This is a highly adaptable plant.
 When you need to cover large areas, it is helpful to have something so cooperative!

-Asiatic Jasmine can enhance the beauty of your property and solve some significant problems.
+This ground cover can enhance your property’s beauty and solve significant problems.

 - Provide an expanse of green in places where turfgrass will not grow.